A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: Extensions

 Finally, let us point out a different approach to obtain a Kramers--Wannier type duality result for the three-dimensional Ising model.
 (In fact, this is the route taken by Savit in \cite{savit:duality}.)
 Namely, instead of placing spins at vertices and letting them interact via edges, we can place spins at the center of solid cubes and let them interact via their common face.
 A Kramers--Wannier type duality result is then obtained by considering the NFGs in Figs.~\ref{fig:cube}(b)(d)(f) instead of Figs.~\ref{fig:cube}(c)(e)(g).
 We omit the details.

-Next, we proceed to the Ising model on the three-dimensional torus, where we start with the following example dedicated to the $3$-complex obtained from the three-dimensional torus.
+Next, we proceed to the Ising model on the $3$-torus lattice graph, where we start with the following example dedicated to the $3$-complex obtained from the $3$-torus.

-\begin{example} The chain complex of the three-dimensional torus can be described using Fig.~\ref{fig:3torus}(a), obtained from Fig.~\ref{fig:cube}(a) (ignoring the dashed edges) by identifying the left and right most faces, the top and the bottom most faces, and the front and back most faces.
+\begin{example} The chain complex of the $3$-torus lattice graph can be described using Fig.~\ref{fig:3torus}(a), obtained from Fig.~\ref{fig:cube}(a) (ignoring the dashed edges) by identifying the left and right most faces, the top and bottom most faces, and the front and back most faces.
 Such an identification of the faces results in an identification of some corresponding edges and some corresponding vertices.
-Namely, in this case, all the vertices in Fig.~\ref{fig:cube}(a) are identified as one vertex, all the horizontal edges as one edge, all the vertical edges as one edge, and all the perpendicular (to the page) edges as one edge, as shown in Fig.~\ref{fig:3torus}(a), or equivalently (by repeating vertices, edges, and faces), in Fig.~\ref{fig:3torus}(b).
+Namely, in this case, all the vertices in Fig.~\ref{fig:cube}(a) are identified as one vertex, all the horizontal edges as one edge, all the vertical edges as one edge, and all the perpendicular (to the page) edges as one edge, as shown in Fig.~\ref{fig:3torus}(a).
+Equivalently, this torus can be drawn as in Fig.~\ref{fig:3torus}(b).
+(By repeating vertices, edges, and faces.)
 Finally, the boundary operator is defined as in the previous example, and one may verify that one obtains the following $3$-complex:

-Some NFGS that are associated with this complex are shown in Figs.~\ref{fig:3torus}(c)--(h).
+Some NFGs that are associated with this complex are shown in Figs.~\ref{fig:3torus}(c)--(h).

 Let $n \defeq L^{3}$, where $L$ is some positive integer.
-The cube lattice with $L \times L \times L$ vertices on the three-dimensional torus can be obtained via applying the identification above on the cube lattice on $(L+1)^{3}$ vertices.
+The cubic lattice with $L \times L \times L$ vertices on the $3$-torus can be obtained via applying the identification above on the cubic lattice on $(L+1)^{3}$ vertices.
 As we have seen throughout this work, such a lattice will have the same dimensions of the homology spaces $H_i$ as above.
-In other words, one may verify that the chain complex arising from the cube lattice on the three-dimensional torus may be summarized as
+In other words, one may verify that the chain complex arising from the cubic lattice on the $3$-torus may be summarized as